RetroPie/RetroPie-Setup/README.md

 Shell script to setup Raspberry Pi (TM) with several emulators, various cores, and EmulationStation as graphical front end.

-This script is tested with the Raspbian distribution.
+This script is tested with the Raspbian distribution, but users have reported that it also works with RaspBMC.
 Before using the script, please **make sure that you have run the raspi-config script to extend your root file system and that your memory split is set to 192 or 128**.
 You can run the script with

 ```shell
 sudo raspi-config